mikegreber/NetworkedShooter/README.md

 Game Assets: Licensed for use with the Unreal Engine only.

 # Project Features:
+- Network
   - Client-Side prediction and server-side rewind for smooth weapon firing and ammo replication
   - MultiplayerSessions plugin to easily host and join games through Steam.
   - Lobby system for selecting map and game mode - starts game when all players are ready
+  - All features are networked
 - Free For All and Team Deathmatch game modes
 - 2 Maps
 - Projectile Weapons